Wage Issues Can Be Complex. Let Us Help You With Them.

 Employers and employees alike often do not fully understand wage laws, especially in California.
 Employers think they are paying employees properly when they are not, and employees often do not realize when they are not being paid enough.
 I am attorney Robert Nelson and I have extensive experience representing clients in wage-and-hour matters.

-Wage and hour issues are, by far, the hottest area in employment law today.
-"Wage and hour" means everything related to compensation for work performed, including unpaid minimum wages, overtime, commissions, accrued vacation, meal and rest breaks, and waiting time penalties for any of the above-noted violations.
-Wage and hour problems typically arise when employers:
+Wage and hour issues are common in California.
+“Wage and hour” means everything related to compensation for work performed, including unpaid minimum wages, overtime, commissions, accrued vacation, meal and rest breaks, and waiting time penalties for any of the above-noted violations.

 The first requirement for employees to be exempt from overtime requirements is that they must receive a specific minimum salary.
-In California, that minimum is currently $33,280, which means that employees who receive set salaries less than that may already have wage and hour claims against their respective employers.
-Employers also sometimes require employees to submit to unpaid "working interviews," or to work unpaid "training" time.
-With limited exceptions, employers are required to pay employees for all work time, and all time spent in mandatory training.
+In California, that minimum is either $45,760 (for employers with fewer than 25 employees) or $49,920 (for everyone else), which means that employees who receive set salaries less than that may already have wage and hour claims against their respective employers.
+Employers also sometimes require employees to submit to unpaid “working interviews” or to work unpaid “training” time.
+With limited exceptions, employers are required to pay employees for all work time and all time spent in mandatory training.

-Other wage and hour disputes arise when employees are terminated before all their earned commissions or bonuses are paid.
-In those situations, employers typically say that the employees are not entitled to the commissions or bonuses because they were not employed when the monies were scheduled to be paid (employers sometimes delay commissions until customers fully pay for orders; bonuses also frequently get paid at scheduled times each year).
-Whether and to what extent employers can refuse to pay commissions and bonuses depends on the specific agreements they have with their employees.
+Other wage and hour disputes arise when employees are terminated before their earned commissions or bonuses are paid.
+In those situations, employers typically say that the employees are not entitled to the commissions or bonuses because they were not employed when the moneys were scheduled to be paid.
+Whether and to what extent employers can refuse to pay commissions and bonuses depend on the specific agreements they have with their employees.
 Wrongful refusal to pay can subject employers to liability for the unpaid commissions and/or bonuses, plus additional penalties.